dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/environment-variables.md

 the `https_proxy` value, you should usually specify a value as `http://USERNAME:PASSWORD@example.com:8080`.

+## Custom TMPDIR

+If you want to use a non-default temporary directory you can override the TMPDIR environment variable.

+- Make sure your custom temporary directory exists and has the sticky bit set.
+- Override TMPDIR in both `gitlab_rails['env']` and `gitlab_workhorse['env']`: these services must be able to exchange files via the temporary directory.

 ## Applying the changes

 Any change made to the environment variables **requires a hard restart** after